Lang Hancock: Early life

-As a young man, Hancock was widely considered charming and charismatic.
-In 1935 he married 21-year-old Susette Maley, described by his biographer Debi Marshall as "an attractive blonde with laughing eyes".
-The couple lived at Mulga Downs for many years, but Maley pined for city life and eventually left Hancock to return to Perth.
-Their separation – formalised in 1944 – was amicable.
+In 1935 he married Susette Maley.
+The couple lived at Mulga Downs, but Maley left Hancock to return to Perth.
+Their separation was formalised in 1944.
 Also in 1935, Hancock took over the management of Mulga Downs station from his father.
 He partnered with his old schoolmate E. A. "Peter" Wright in running the property, later boasting that no deals between the two men were ever sealed with anything stronger than a handshake.

 During the Second World War, Hancock served in a militia unit, the 11th (North-West) Battalion, Volunteer Defence Corps, and attained the rank of sergeant.
 On 4 August 1947, he married his second wife, Hope Margaret Nicholas, the mother of his only acknowledged child, Gina Rinehart.
 Lang and Hope remained married for 35 years, until her death in 1983 at the age of 66.
 In 2012, Hilda Kickett, who had long claimed to be Lang Hancock's illegitimate daughter, claimed that the late mining magnate had had an illicit affair with an Aboriginal cook on his property at Mulga Downs resulting in her conception.
 These claims have not been corroborated.

 Wittenoom Gorge

-As a child, Hancock showed a keen interest in mining and prospecting and discovered asbestos at Wittenoom Gorge at the age of ten.
+As a child, Hancock showed a keen interest in mining and prospecting from his uncle John Hancock Jr, and discovered asbestos at Wittenoom Gorge at the age of ten.
 He staked a claim at Wittenoom in 1934 and began mining blue asbestos there in 1938 with the company Australian Blue Asbestos.

 The mine attracted the attention of national behemoths CSR Limited, who purchased the claim in 1943.
 Hancock retained a 49% share after the sale, but appears to have become quickly disillusioned about this arrangement, complaining that CSR viewed their 51% share as a licence to ignore his views.
 He sold the remainder of his claim in 1948.
 The mine would later become the source of much controversy, when hundreds of cases of asbestos-related diseases came to light.
 He was aware of the dangers of asbestos prior to selling his stake in Australian Blue Asbestos (as recently discovered papers have shown) but never accepted any liability, nor have his companies since his death.
 Neither the Australian federal government nor the Western Australian state government have pursued his companies for damages as of 2017.